Updated 10/04/25

 2. Chamaerops humilis (dwarf fan palm)

 This is a shrubby palm brings a good architectural angle to tropical planting.
-They can be happily grown in a container or even as a houseplant in bright, indirect light.
+And they can be happily grown in a container or even as a houseplant in bright, indirect light.

 CHAMAEROPS HUMILIS (DWARF FAN PALM)